Gray-Rice/PulseWatch/README.md

 Flask app: Your main API backend, accessible at http://localhost:5000.
 Working Inside the Container

 All dependencies and services are pre-configured inside the Flask app container.
-To run tests or manage the app:

-docker exec -it pulsewatch-flask-app-1 bash